Excerpt from The Silence and the Gods: Star Chamber

-Simon of Montfort arrived at his pavilion before the sun was down.
+Simon of Montfort arrived at his pavilion before the sun was up.
 His retinue was horrified and titillated.
 The diabetes monitor was indeed found to be defective but not sabotaged.
 The drug it contained was unaltered.
 Simon was pleased.
 The whole thing had felt like a set-up, a staged event to ensure his confidence in the toulos, Mary Mallon.
 The name Marry Mallon was unknown to his security people.

 Mary Mallon turned left after exiting the empty shop, just as more of the First’s guards entered, moved down Tahama Street and across the alley belonging to Madame Chan’s brothel before returning to her room.
 She was exhausted; twelve hours of careful surveillance of the entry door, three hours wait for the man to reappear, a vicious knife battle and several hours more shepherding him back to his own people, had exhausted her.
 She needed her Flense.
 Her handler would be contacting her within the day to congratulate her on safeguarding the Leader even as his real guard had been diverted and pinned down by a band of assassins.

 Never let a crisis go to waste—especially ones you pay for.
 She did not know who paid for this crisis.
 Not really.
 Her usual handler for the First, Sion, had acted surprised when she reported the diversion, so a rogue sub-faction was probably unlikely.
 The Second Faction, only slightly less influential, was the favored culprit.
 That might even be true, but she doubted it.
 They were too much in thrall to the Crane, and the Crane wanted peace, not just peace among the factions and peace between the Demarchy, the Columbians and the Durangos, but peace.
 He wanted cooperation, amity, and good thoughts.
 The Crane was getting old.